JonathanHorowitzCB/citrusbyte.github.io/_posts/2015-01-05-announcing-m2x-an-industrial-grade-iot-platform-for-everyone.markdown

 ### Support for every language

 AT&T M2X is already language-agnostic, allowing you to use the API using any language you please.
-But we really like developers, so we thought we woudl make it as easy as possible for them to use the platform.
-The new AT&T M2X incudes a wide array of tutorials and client libraries (open source) for many languges
+But we really like developers, so we thought we would make it as easy as possible for them to use the platform.
+The new AT&T M2X incudes a wide array of tutorials and client libraries (open source) for many languges:

 * [C](https://github.com/attm2x/m2x-c)
 * [C-MQTT](https://github.com/attm2x/m2x-c-mqtt)